Some companies such as Ikea, renowned for its ergonomic support and quality, sustainable materials, as well as space-saving designs.

 3. Choose Some Comfortable Throw Pillows

-Reduce the number of pillows on your sofa to make sure it’s not cluttered by using throw pillows.
-Too many pillows on your sofa reduce sitting space and make your couch feel extremely uncomfortable.
+Reduce the number of pillows on your divan to make sure it’s not cluttered by using throw pillows.
+Too many pillows on your sofa reduce sitting space and make your ottoman feel extremely uncomfortable.

-- Choose firm throw pillows if you need good support to alleviate back pain or to correct your posture.
+- Choose firm if you need good support to alleviate back pain or to correct your posture.

 - Choose softer pillows if you want a floating-like sitting experience.
 Google “Ikea couch uncomfortable,” and you’ll get softer pillows as a first idea.

 - Make sure their colors fit your living room style (dining room) and décor.